s3xysteak/fnclip/README.md

 > 🔨 Still WIP bro plz do not use it.

-## ✨ Features

-Just like so many other tool libraries, but **you can use functions only what you want** by cli.
+Just like so many other tool libraries.
+But **you can use functions only what you want** by clipboard/cli.

 Sometimes I just want maybe one tool function, by I had to install a whole library.
 When I tried to just copy what I want, I found a lots of complex dependencies...
 Which is so annoying.
 Thus this library was born.

+## ✨ Features

 1. Each single file under `src/functions/` represents an independent function without any dependencies, you can copy and use it directly!
 2. And also there is a cli for your convenience, check below.
 3. Both support js/ts.
-It will automatically find out what you are using but you can still indicate it manually.
+It will automatically find out what you are using, but you can still indicate it manually.
 For js, it will provide `d.ts`.
-4. Only support nodejs currently.
+4. The cli only support nodejs currently.
 But you can still just copy the file you want!

 ## 🚀 example (quick start!)